gabrielrodrigues33/crime-data-analysis/README.md

 # Osasco Crime Data Analysis

+## Dataset

+The base dataset is [crime in São Paulo](https://data.world/maszanchi/crime-in-sao-paulo), filtered for 2014 Osasco occurrences.

 ## Load Credentials (optional)

 To use remote server, get credentials at `.env` (template: `.env.example`) and at `src/ports/get_db_remote.R`.